BhargavM123/BMdeeplearning-model/README.md

-# BMdeeplearning-model
+# deeplearning-model
-some work on little basics I learned
+work on some basics I learned